15 Proven Tips to Attract More Therapy Clients

 2. Build a therapist website

 I often recommend Squarespace for therapists starting out with their online presence.
-With Squarespace, it’s easy to build a website on your own or find an expert to bring your practice online.
+With Squarespace, it’s easy to build an attractive website on your own or find an expert to bring your practice online.

 3. Harness the power of great website copywriting